 - Avoid talking about your child’s struggles with other family members, friends or neighbors

 - Don’t participate in gripe sessions about the challenges you face with your child

 - Establish high expectations for your kids by providing opportunities for them to be challenged, grow in independence, succeed as well as fail

 - Find one thing to celebrate today and tell your child how proud you are of him or her

 Parenting constructively is hard work!
 It’s not realistic that any of us will be perfect all of the time!
+Consider the expectatons you hold for your children, how you communicate those expectations, and how your own preferences influences the way you parent.
 It’s helpful to pause, reflect, and create a game plan for moving forward.
 I’d love to hear what tips you have used to create and communicate positive expectations with your kids.
 The practical steps above will help you work towards your goal of helping your children succeed!